RSS Feed

 Some people like to pull the cotter pin and the bushing it holds in place shown at the bottom the picture below.
 I didn't find it necessary.
 If you do, make a note of which way the bushing goes in because it's not symmetrical.

 That's all there is to it.
-I did mine in about an hour the first time and the motor has been working perfectly for almost two years.
+I did mine in about an hour the first time and the motor worked perfectly for several years until I forgot and stepped on the steps while they were moving.

 Other Kwikee step parts